John H. Outland: Franklin and Marshall

 In 1900, Outland coached the football team at Franklin & Marshall College in Lancaster, Pennsylvania for one season.
 His team produced a record of 4–5.
-He was the 11th coach of the program that began in 1887.

 Kansas

 Outland was the eighth head football coach for the University of Kansas Jayhawks located in Lawrence, Kansas and he held that position for the 1901 season.
 His overall coaching record at Kansas was 3–5–2.

 Haskell

 In February 1902, Outland was selected as the football coach at Haskell Institute—now known as Haskell Indian Nations University—in Lawrence.
 The 1902 Haskell Indians football team compiled a record 8–2–1 with victories over Missouri, Texas, and Kansas.
 After the victory over Missouri, Outland said his team could "beat Carlisle and some of the Eastern colleges also."

 Washburn

 Outland also coached at Washburn University in Topeka, Kansas.
 He was the ninth head football coach for Washburn and he held that position for two seasons, from 1904 until 1905.
 His overall coaching record at Washburn was 14–5.